Stellar classification: Modern classification

 The modern classification system is known as the Morgan–Keenan (MK) classification.
 Each star is assigned a spectral class (from the older Harvard spectral classification, which did not include luminosity) and a luminosity class using Roman numerals as explained below, forming the star's spectral type.

 Other modern stellar classification systems, such as the UBV system, are based on color indices—the measured differences in three or more color magnitudes.
 Those numbers are given labels such as "U−V" or "B−V", which represent the colors passed by two standard filters (e.g. Ultraviolet, Blue and Visual).

 Harvard spectral classification

-The Harvard system is a one-dimensional classification scheme by astronomer Annie Jump Cannon, who re-ordered and simplified the prior alphabetical system by Draper (see History).
+The Harvard system is a one-dimensional classification scheme by the astronomer Annie Jump Cannon, who re-ordered and simplified Draper's alphabetical system (see History).
 Stars are grouped according to their spectral characteristics by single letters of the alphabet, optionally with numeric subdivisions.
 Main-sequence stars vary in surface temperature from approximately 2,000 to 50,000 K, whereas more-evolved stars – in particular, newly-formed white dwarfs – can have surface temperatures above 100,000 K. Physically, the classes indicate the temperature of the star's atmosphere and are normally listed from hottest to coldest.